Kidney Cancer

 Stage I

 In Stage I kidney cancer, the tumor is confined to the kidney.
-Cancerous cells have not spread to lymph nodes or other organs.
+Cancer has not spread to lymph nodes or other organs.

 Stage II

-With stage II cancer, the tumor is confined to the kidney but is larger in size.
-It has not spread to lymph nodes or other organs.
+With Stage II cancer, the tumor is confined to the kidney but is fairly large.
+Cancer has not spread to lymph nodes or other organs.

 Stage III

-With stage III cancer, the cancer has spread into the lymph nodes adjacent to the kidney.
-It may have possibly spread into the veins leading from the kidney to the heart.
+With Stage III cancer, the cancer has spread into the lymph nodes adjacent to the kidney, and may have spread into the veins leading from the kidney to the heart.

 Stage IV

-In stage IV kidney cancer, the cancer has spread outside the kidney to adjacent organs.
-The cancer may have spread to the lungs, liver, colon, bowels or abdominal wall.
+In Stage IV kidney cancer, the cancer has spread outside the kidney to adjacent organs, and possibly to the lungs, liver, colon, bowels or abdominal wall.

 Treatment of Kidney Cancer

-There are several different treatment options available for kidney cancer.
+There are several different treatments available for kidney cancer.
 The best treatment for each patient depends on the severity and location of the disease.
-Surgery, because it is the only method to thoroughly remove the tumor, is often the most effective treatment for kidney cancer.
-Surgery may involve removing just the tumor or removing the entire kidney.
+Surgery, because it is the only method that can thoroughly remove the tumor, is often the most effective treatment.
+Surgery may involve removing just the tumor, or the entire kidney.

 For some patients, surgery may not be an option.
-Less invasive treatments are available to treat the disease for these patients, and may include the following methods:
+Less invasive treatments are available to treat the disease for these patients, and may include the following:

 • Cryoablation